-The largest credit risk exposure to receivables is from brokers and other intermediaries.
-The risk arises where they collect premiums from customers or pay claims to customers on behalf of the Company.
+The largest credit risk exposure to receivables is from brokers and other intermediaries; the risk arises where they collect premiums from customers on behalf of the Company.
 There are policies and standards in place to manage and monitor credit risk from intermediaries with a focus on day-to-day monitoring of the largest positions and overdue debt collection.